South Korea ferry salvors find human remains: Ministry

 - Posted 28 Mar 2017 15:03

-SEOUL: Salvage workers who raised South Korea's sunken Sewol ferry may have found a body which had been missing since the disaster in 2014, the maritime ministry said on Tuesday (Mar 28).
+SEOUL: Salvage workers who raised South Korea's sunken Sewol ferry have found human remains believed to be one of the victims missing since the disaster in 2014, the maritime ministry said on Tuesday (Mar 28).

-The ministry said in a statement it would hold a briefing on "finding human remains suspected to be one of the missing victims".
+According to Yonhap news agency, six pieces of human bones were found.

+"Six pieces of remains that were found are 4 cm to 18 cm long," Lee Cheol Jo, an official at the Ministry of Oceans and Fisheries, told a briefing, adding that the remains appeared to have emerged through the vessel's windows.

 The wreck was brought to the surface last week, nearly three years after it went down killing more than 300 people, and placed onto a semi-submersible ship that will finally bring it to shore.